-Virtual Live Briefing with David Kennedy, Director General, Food, Farming & Biosecurity, Department for Environment, Food & Rural Affairs
+Where Next for the Environment?
+A Virtual Live Briefing with David Kennedy, Director General, Food, Farming & Biosecurity, Defra

 Please apply now to secure your spot on this live webinar.
 Sign up as usual using your WIG account and an invitation to register on the webinar platform confirming your place will be sent out a week ahead of the session.
 WIG members are guaranteed a place by applying to attend.